 |

-gastric bypass surgery, waking up each day was something I feared because I hated leaving my home.
-For most of my teenage
+Life Before Surgery Before undergoing gastric bypass surgery, waking up each day was something I feared because I hated leaving my home.

-years, I was overweight and after a major back surgery in 1999, I slowly gained weight until I reached my highest weight of
+For most of my teenage years, I was overweight and after a major back surgery in 1999, I slowly gained weight until I reached

-326. Each day was a struggle and there were many days that I barely managed to get out of bed.
-Personal and professional
+my highest weight of 326.
+Each day was a struggle and there were many days that I barely managed to get out of bed.

-relationships were severely strained because I had become so depressed; I wouldn't even leave my house unless I had to work,
+Personal and professional relationships were severely strained because I had become so depressed; I wouldn't even leave my

-attend class or buy groceries.
+house unless I had to work, attend class or buy groceries.
 In additon to the depression, I was a borderline diabetic.
-All throughout my life

-I had been the person who would always do for others and I never considered myself a priority.
+All throughout my life I had been the person who would always do for others and I never considered myself a priority.

 |